 2. Choose the location or planting spot for your Bios Urn.
 If you need assistance with this, contact us here, or leave a comment below.

 3. Plant your Bios Urn!
 Dig a hole large enough to accommodate the Bios Urn.
-Generally around 15-16 inches (36-37cm) is a good depth, with a width of 8-9 inches (19-20cm).
+Generally around 15-16 inches (36-37cm) is a good depth, with a width of 10-12 inches.
 Plant the Bios Urn inside, leaving the soil surface a couple of fingers above the top of the urn.
 TIP: water the entire hole before you plant the Bios Urn into it, as this will help begin the process of biodegradation.
 If you plan on using a Bios Incube, you will receive instructions for use, as well as the amount of extra soil needed.

 4. Remove the seal from the top capsule, and unpack the components (soil expansion disc, growth medium, and seeds.)
 Place the growth medium inside the top capsule and leave the expansion disc at the very bottom of the top capsule.
 We recommend adding additional soil from the site you are planting the Bios Urn, on top of the growth medium.
 Place the seeds on the very top, and cover the seeds with only a small amount of soil (1/4 inch is generally sufficient.)

 5. Cover the Bios Urn with soil from the surrounding area, and thoroughly water the spot you have planted it.
-There should be around ½ inch to 1 full inch (1.3 – 2.5cm) of soil on top of the seeds (make sure you don´t place too much on top!)
+There should be around 1/4 inch to ½ inc of soil on top of the seeds (make sure you don´t place too much on top!)
 None of the Bios Urn should be exposed, it should all be covered by soil.

 Simply plant your urn where you want your tree to grow and take care of it.
 Always plant all of the urn, which is 100% biodegradable and won’t damage the soil.
 You can plant your Bios Urn using a seed or a young sprout if you prefer.
 We generally recommend planting during the appropriate season according to your tree.
 If you have questions about when to plant your Bios Urn according to your location, message us, and we will assist you with this process.